Northern Futures' Planning Team

 Jesse has served as a member of OPPI’s Indigenous Planning Perspectives Task Force.
 He contributed to to the Task Force’s report on including indigenous perspectives in the planning profession and responding to the Truth and Reconciliation Commission’s Calls to Action.

-Samantha Toffolo, BURPl, MCIP RPP Candidate - Community Planner
+Samantha Toffolo, BURPI - Community Planner

 Alex Pysklywec, MA, MPL - Community Planner

-Alex is a community planner with interests in land use, health, and social planning for rural and remote communities.
+Alex Pysklywec, MA, MPL, is a community planner with interests in land use, health, and social planning for rural and remote communities.
 He has supported municipal, provincial, and Indigenous governments through collaborative planning, policy development, program evaluation, and development review.
 Alex brings a focus on integrating health and social considerations into land use decision-making, helping communities build practical and lasting solutions.
+His experience spans independent consulting as well as work within First Nation and municipal government settings.
+He is committed to planning approaches that are thoughtful, relationship-driven, and grounded in local realities.
+Alex is a Candidate Member of the Ontario Professional Planners Institute and is working toward his Registered Professional Planner (RPP) designation.

-Sadie Faulkner, MPL - Community Planner
+Sadie Faulkner, M.Pl, MCIP RPP Candidate - Community Planner

-Stacy Bardeskar, MEM - Business Operations Coordinator
+Stacy Bardeskar, M.Eng - Business Operations Coordinator

 Who We Partner With